 Deceit analysis: no common mortal is being insultingly lied to.

 I’m aware there might be flaws to this rusty model… Some disapproving voices may argue, for example:

 What if the advertisers go for lunch, log in to their personal Facebook account, and then wonder why they see zero ads!?
 Won’t they realize this is nothing but a scam?

 Yes, but… No?

 - They’re not the target (duh!).
-Obviously: the advertiser is the master, we are the puppet.
+Obviously: “I, advertiser, am the master… the rest of humanity is the puppet.”

 - They’re special.
 There’s a kind of tranquility derived from the feeling of having a superior, privileged social networking position.
-Consequently, advertisers will set themselves above others, so no need to make a fuss about it.
+Consequently, advertisers will see themselves above others, so no need to make a big fuss about it.